skywoodsz/qm_control/README.md

 ## Gamepad Control

-You can use the gamepad to control the quadruped base and the manipulator's end-effector, respectively.
+You can use the gamepad to control the quadruped base and the manipulator's end-effector respectively.
 The schematic diagram of the gamepad is as follows:
 <p align = "center">
 <img src="./docs/gamepad.png" alt="gamepad" width = "500"/>
 </p>